Ironclad warship: Ram craze

 From the 1860s to the 1880s many naval designers believed that the ram was again a vital weapon in naval warfare.
 With steam power freeing ships from the wind, iron construction increasing their structural strength, and armor making them invulnerable to shellfire, the ram seemed to offer the opportunity to strike a decisive blow.

 The scant damage inflicted by the guns of Monitor and Virginia at Hampton Roads and the spectacular but lucky success of the Austrian flagship SMS Erzherzog Ferdinand Max sinking the Italian Re d'Italia at Lissa gave strength to the ramming craze.
 From the early 1870s to early 1880s most British naval officers thought that guns were about to be replaced as the main naval armament by the ram.
 Those who noted the tiny number of ships that had actually been sunk by ramming struggled to be heard.

 The revival of ramming had a significant effect on naval tactics.
 Since the 17th century the predominant tactic of naval warfare had been the line of battle, where a fleet formed a long line to give it the best fire from its broadside guns.
 This tactic was totally unsuited to ramming, and the ram threw fleet tactics into disarray.
 The question of how an ironclad fleet should deploy in battle to make best use of the ram was never tested in battle, and if it had been, combat might have shown that rams could only be used against ships which were already stopped dead in the water.

-The ram finally fell out of favour in the 1880s, as the same effect could be achieved with a torpedo, with less vulnerability to quick-firing guns.
+The ram finally fell out of favor in the 1880s, as the same effect could be achieved with a torpedo, with less vulnerability to quick-firing guns.